kubos/kubos/docs/ecosystem/services/file.rst

         - ``downlink_ip`` - `Required` The IP address that the file service responds to.
         - ``downlink_port`` - `Required` The port that the file service responds to.
         - ``inter_chunk_delay`` - `Default: 1` The delay, in milliseconds, taken
             between the transmission of each chunk.
+This is to allow manual flow control.
         - ``max_chunks_transmit`` - `Optional` The maximum number of chunks to transmit before waiting on a response.
 The default is to transmit the entire file.